civilservicelgbt/civilservicelgbt.github.io/_events/2023-08-07-success-profiles-masterclass-for-lgbt-civil-servants-aa-heo-1.md

     the event
   email: info@civilservice.lgbt
 ---
-M﻿arian Wright Edelman said "you can't be what you can't see" - we believe that there still aren't many out role models in higher grades, and the success profiles process can be daunting for LGBT+ colleagues in junior grades to grapple with.
+M﻿arian Wright Edelman said "you can't be what you can't see".

+We believe that there still aren't many out role models in higher grades, and the success profiles process can be daunting for LGBT+ colleagues in junior grades to grapple with.

 Your hosts at this event are an SEO and a G7, both  bisexual, who will share experiences of their journeys through promotion and create a safe space for attendees to share some of their own challenges.
 We will  spend the majority of the session working through some of the "theory" to put into practice a fictionalised application using the success profiles approach.